 Fostering side by side work to increase independence.
 This path may include:

 · Encouraging participation knowing that it will vary from day to day

 · Teaching new skills and identifying ways to reduce assistance (verbal cues, utilizing pictures, or simply allowing each person to direct the tasks)

 · Finding new ways to engage individuals and encourage the growth of natural relationships

 Each person is encouraged to make their own choices.
 The staff’s role is to educate, acknowledge natural consequences and provide options through the decision-making process.
 Staff will offer support while working though the outcome of the choices made.

 The Rural Community Concept creates a unique possibility for individuals who have had limited self-direction opportunities.
 Allowing people to self-direct their supports and having measurable goals can significantly reduce behaviors that create the need for intensive staff supervision in alternate living and work settings.
 The true limitation to the individuals we support are not their disabilities, but rather our ability to create and offer supports that can lead to a meaningful day, better quality of life, and skill base that can be used to transfer back into a traditional living environment in the community.

 Community Integration and Vocational Services

-In addition to community integration supports, vocational services are also sought by individuals living at the RCC.
-Vocational supports are tailored to meet the skills, abilities and interests of each person receiving services.
-Vocational training and employment offered at the RCC includes, but is not limited to, agricultural and greenhouse opportunities, vermicomposting, animal care, landscaping and lawn care, woodworking, cleaning and customer service.
-Vocational opportunities are available on and off site.
-Employment goals are specifically customized and developed by each individual with the assistance of his or her support team.
-It remains the objective of the RCC to provide a variety of work opportunities to individuals who optimize vocational success.
+Vocational opportunities are offered on site at the RCC.
+Supports are tailored to meet the skills, abilities, and interests of each person receiving services.
+Vocational training and employment at the RCC include, but are not limited to agricultural and greenhouse opportunities, animal care, landscaping, lawn care, woodworking, and cleaning.
+Outcomes will be customized for each person with the assistance of their support team.
+Our objective at the RCC is to provide a variety of work opportunities to optimize each person’s success and independence.